 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, that they have a good understanding of the essentials and the more advanced aspects of Greek morphology and syntax;
+- demonstrate, by way of coursework and examination as required, that they have a good understanding of the essentials and the more advanced aspects of Greek morphology and syntax;

-- demonstrate, by way of coursework, that they have an increasing fluency in translating and understanding Greek literary texts;
+- demonstrate, by way of coursework and examination as required, that they have an increasing fluency in translating and understanding Greek literary texts, both seen and unseen;

-- demonstrate, by way of discussion in class, that they have a basic understanding of literary critical issues in Greek texts;
+- demonstrate, by way of coursework and examination as required, that they have a basic understanding of literary critical issues in Greek texts;

-- demonstrate, by way of coursework, that they have improved their linguistic abilities in general, and their analytical skills.
+- demonstrate, by way of coursework and examination as required, that they have improved their linguistic abilities in general, and their analytical skills, and their literary appreciation.